This review may contain spoilers

 Chae Rim, on the other hand, was solid.
 Grounded.
 Warm.
 And somehow rocking a haircut I also hated.
 Balance.

 The chemistry between Choi Si Won and Chae Rim was genuinely epic—not in a melodramatic way, but in that easy, banter-filled, we accidentally became a family way.
 Add Kim Yoo Bin into the mix and the emotional payoff multiplies.
-The three of them made this drama completely worthwhile.
+The three of them are the heart of this drama, and they make it completely worthwhile.

 But let’s not pretend it was all fluff and vibes—because here comes our favorite genre staple: